Old Trafford: Construction and early years

 In May 1908, Archibald Leitch wrote to the Cheshire Lines Committee (CLC) – who had a rail depot adjacent to the proposed site for the football ground – in an attempt to persuade them to subsidise construction of the grandstand alongside the railway line.
 The subsidy would have come to the sum of £10,000, to be paid back at the rate of £2,000 per annum for five years or half of the gate receipts for the grandstand each year until the loan was repaid.
 However, despite guarantees for the loan coming from the club itself and two local breweries, both chaired by club chairman John Henry Davies, the Cheshire Lines Committee turned the proposal down.
 The CLC had planned to build a new station adjacent to the new stadium, with the promise of an anticipated £2,750 per annum in fares offsetting the £9,800 cost of building the station.
 The station – Trafford Park – was eventually built, but further down the line than originally planned.
 The CLC later constructed a modest station with one timber-built platform immediately adjacent to the stadium and this opened on 21 August 1935.
 It was initially named United Football Ground, but was renamed Old Trafford Football Ground in early 1936.
 It was served on match days only by a shuttle service of steam trains from Manchester Central railway station.
 It is currently known as Manchester United Football Ground.

 Construction was carried out by Messrs Brameld and Smith of Manchester and development was completed in late 1909.
 The stadium hosted its inaugural game on 19 February 1910, with United playing host to Liverpool.
 However, the home side were unable to provide their fans with a win to mark the occasion, as Liverpool won 4–3.
+Sandy Turnbull scored the first ever goal at Old Trafford.
 A journalist at the game reported the stadium as "the most handsomest [sic], the most spacious and the most remarkable arena I have ever seen.
 As a football ground it is unrivalled in the world, it is an honour to Manchester and the home of a team who can do wonders when they are so disposed".